thedoggybrad/WindowsPEBasic/README.md

 <br>
 <br>
 <br>
-Note: It is not Windows Recovery Environment.
+Note: It is not the Windows Recovery Environment.
 It is just the Windows PE.
 <br>
 <br>
 Why I created this?